 Ingredients

-fresh cauliflower
+fresh cauliflowermilk

 method

-Place the cauliflower in a pan and just cover with milk.
+Place the cauliflower in a pan and just cover with milk.Bring to a high heat and cook until the caulflower is soft but not overcooked.

 pour off the milk mixture into jug - and keep it, you may need it later.